With over 6 million international visits a year, the Dominican Republic is the most popular tourist destination in the Caribbean.

 COVID-19 Testing Entry Requirements

-Starting on September 15th this requisite will be eliminated and instead, authorities will randomly administer a quick breath test to between 3% to 10% of passengers upon arrival
+Instead, authorities will randomly administer a quick breath test to between 3% to 10% of passengers upon arrival.

 Quarantine Entry Requirements